PrateekTh/data-3D/README_long.md

 While both provide a ton of features, it can be observed with a bit of use that they do get overshadowed by **high complexity**.
 Understanding, using and having them in the arsenal is certainly powerful, but the steep learning curve and understanding required to build what needs to be built is often too high.
 Also, as I have experienced in building 3Data as well, greater generalization results in exponentially more processing, and cases to account for, which consequently takes a hit at the overall performance.

-Naturally, I believe that there exists a sweet spot between a learning powerful tool like graphia and the simplicity a user may wish for when they first look at the interface.
+Naturally, I believe that there exists a sweet spot between a learning powerful tool like graphia and the simplicity a user may wish for when they first look at an interface.

 ### Implementation
 Learning from several tools and studying more and more data analysis, I built the following architecture to process data for the datapoints model: